First Time Renting or Buying

 Dining

 The dining area is usually set up for two or four people.
-There
+There is

 The dining area can be quite small but is really all that most